 The explanation that the site gives for the challenge is:

 The Challenge: Complete 101 preset tasks in a period of 1001 days.

 The Criteria: Tasks must be specific (ie. no ambiguity in the wording) with a result that is either measurable or clearly defined.
 Tasks must also be realistic and stretching (ie. represent some amount of work on your part).

 Why 1001 Days?
 Many people have created lists in the past – frequently simple challenges such as New Year’s resolutions or a ‘Bucket List’.
 The key to beating procrastination is to set a deadline that is realistic.
 1001 Days (about 2.75 years) is a better period of time than a year, because it allows you several seasons to complete the tasks, which is better for organizing and timing some tasks such as overseas trips, study semesters, or outdoor activities.

 My new list will actually be my third list.
 My first version lasted just over a year.
 I found after having J that life had just changed too much and a lot of my goals didn’t make as much sense anymore.
 Not to mention, K was included in a lot of them, while J obviously was not.
 So I retired that list and started fresh.
 That second list is the one I just finished.
 As you can see, I only made it to 61/101 goals, though I did stick with it for the full 1001 days.
 I think not completing everything has just made me more determined to try again and to do a better job!

 My book challenge has played a big roll in my 101 in 1001 lists, and it will again this time around.
-So I’ve added the Goodreads panel on the sidebar to keep track of what I’m reading.
-You can click on the panel to see my goodreads profile.
+I use Goodreads to keep track of all the books I read – you can see my current list here.

 My new list will be up later this week!